mailpoet/mailpoet/readme.txt

 = WooCommerce emails =

+With the MailPoet email designer, you can easily design the transactional emails sent by WooCommerce, like automatic emails for new account, new order, order processed, etc.

-Increase your sales and stay in touch with your customers with our emails for WooCommerce!
+Increase your sales and stay in touch with your customers with our automatic emails for WooCommerce!

 With our WooCommerce emails, you can :